VishavKamboj01/sql_query_editor/README.md

 # SQL Compiler (Front-End)

-Deployed On Heroku Link: https://sql-query-editor.onrender.com/
+Deployed On OnRender Link: https://sql-query-editor.onrender.com/
 <br>
 # Overview...
 -> This is basically a front-end application and does not include any backend services.<br>